Graduate school & career options

-A graduate degree public health is typically required for students desiring a career its field.
+A graduate degree is typically required for students desiring a career in public health.
 On average, students spend two years beyond their undergraduate experience before they are fully prepared.

-Here is a sample of careers in public health you can pursue by combining a Public Health major + a primary major:
+Here is a sampling of careers in public health you can pursue by combining a public health major with a primary major:

 • Public Health + Biology — Biostatisticians analyze data to determine the cause of disease and illness within our communities.
 These professionals study the data to forecast scenarios and make informed decisions regarding health trends.